jaxio/celerio-angular-quickstart/README.md

 [![Build Status](https://travis-ci.org/jaxio/celerio-angular-quickstart.svg?branch=master)](https://travis-ci.org/jaxio/celerio-angular-quickstart)

-There are plenty of Angular quickstarts around.
-This one is for developers that want to create an Angular crud-based web application that interacts with a relational database.
+This Angular quickstart is for developers that want to create an **Angular crud-based web application** that interacts with a **relational database**.

-In short, we use Angular Cli to create the projet skeleton and then Celerio to reverse the database schema and generate the Angular + Spring Boot code to access the database content.
+We use Angular Cli to create the projet skeleton and then Celerio to **reverse the database schema** and **generate** the Angular + Spring Boot code to access the database content.
 The generated code covers much more areas than a simple Hello World app (search, pagination, validation, auto-complete, etc.)

 Take a look at the generated code for yourself.
 Out of this